 - 1 medium yellow onions, peeled and chopped

-- 2-3 garlic gloves, peeled and finely chopped
+- 2-3 garlic cloves, peeled and finely chopped

 - 2 medium carrots, peeled and chopped

 - 1 tsp allspice

 - 1 cup vegetable or chicken broth

 - sour cream to serve (optional)